Megan R.M. Brown, Ph.D.

 Current Projects

-I am a hydrogeologist interested in the impacts of transport and retention of microplastics in groundwater, increasing accessibility for people with disabilities in the geosciences, and how fluids interact with and can induce earthquakes.
-I am currently looking for M.S. and/or Ph.D. students for fall 2024.
-In particular, I have a grant-funded position for a geoscience education research Ph.D. student starting in fall 2024.
+I am a hydrogeologist interested in the impacts of transport and retention of microplastics particularly in groundwater, increasing accessibility for people with disabilities in the geosciences, and how fluids interact with and can induce earthquakes.
+I usually admit at least one M.S. or Ph.D. student each fall.

 Microplastics

 Microplastics (plastic particles less than 5 mm) have become almost ubiquitously detectable in the environment.
 I use laboratory experiments, fieldwork, and numerical modeling to investigate the full impacts of the transport and retention of microplastics (MP) in groundwater.
-Current projects investigate potential changes in aquifer properties with the transport of MP in groundwater and the impact of agricultural processes on the occurrence of MP in surface and groundwater.
-NIU recently was awarded an NSF Grant for a new cutting-edge piece of equipment to study MPs in the environment – an Agilent 8700 Laser Direct Infrared (LDIR) Chemical Imaging System.
-This system will be operational in spring 2024.
+Current projects investigate potential changes in aquifer properties with the transport of MP in groundwater and the impact of agricultural processes on the occurrence of MP in surface and groundwater, and fate and transport of MP and tire wear particles.
+NIU utilizes an Agilent 8700 Laser Direct Infrared (LDIR) Chemical Imaging System to analyze MP type, size, and shape.
+This instrument was funded by the National Science Foundation under Grant No. 2320748.

 Accessibility and Inclusion in the Geosciences

 I have a particular interest in increasing inclusion and accessibility in the geosciences.
 This includes creating accessible fieldwork.
-Currently, I have an NSF-funded project investigating the motivation and attitudes of individuals who participate in a community of transformation focused on increasing inclusion of geoscientists with disabilities.
-This project will also study the attitudes of geoscience employers towards disabilities and what would make employers increase accessible job opportunities.
+A recent project focused on investigating the motivation and attitudes of individuals who participate in a community of transformation focused on increasing inclusion of geoscientists with disabilities.
+I am also interested in the attitudes of geoscience employers towards disabilities and what would make employers increase accessible job opportunities.

 Induced Seismicity

-Over the last decade, injection-induced seismicity has gained attention from scientists and the public alike.
+Since 2009, injection-induced seismicity has gained attention from scientists and the public alike.
 While only a small percentage of wastewater disposal wells have induced seismicity associated with them, the induced seismicity can cause a variety of problems including damage to property.
 I use numerical models to investigate the physical mechanisms that induce seismicity and how these relate to mitigation.
 I have explored the role of wells at large distances from the induced earthquakes to trigger the seismicity and the potential to use geodesy data that measures the surface deformation near an injection well to calibrate pore pressure models.
-My current work is focused on the role of earthquake interactions in triggering injection-induced seismicity.
+My ongoing work is focused on the mechanisms that are triggering injection-induced seismicity.

 Frequently Taught Courses